 In the case of Safari and other apps there can be benefits in cleaning up your Library folder since it may still contain remnants of old applications you no longer use.

-If you feel that you have a lot of this sort of crud on your Mac then cleaning your drive could be useful, just be prepared that it can be a risky business and you may end up deleting something important.
-Beware that a clean install can cause more problems that it fixes.
+If you feel that you have a lot of this sort of crud on your Mac then wiping your drive could be useful, just be prepared that it can be a risky business and you may end up deleting something important.
+Beware that a clean install can cause more problems than it fixes.

 If you are happy to take the risk and still want to wipe your Mac and reinstall macOS – which you should definitely do if you are selling or passing on your Mac – read on!

 As we explained above, there is more than one way to wipe your Mac and reinstall macOS:

 Make a copy of the macOS installer on a USB stick, reformat your drive and then install the macOS on to your Mac from the installer.

 Use macOS Recovery to reinstall macOS via the web.

 Use the Erase All Content and Settings option setting in System Preferences (available if you are running macOS Monterey and later on a M1 or M2 Mac, or an Intel Mac with a T2 chip).

 Not only are there three different methods (which we’ll run through below) the methods depend on the version of macOS that you are running.

 There is also the even trickier business of installing a clean copy of an older version of macOS on your Mac (Monterey, Big Sur, Catalina, High Sierra, Sierra, El Capitan, Mojave, Yosemite or an even old version of OS X).
 Speaking of which, if an old version is what you’re looking for, it may be worth taking a look at another article where we focus on that entirely: How to download and install old versions of OS X on a Mac.